Schools Support Materials

 To order or change recycling or organics collection service for your school, public schools should contact the District’s Director of Maintenance and Operations.
 Private schools can visit your city’s Recycling Rules page for service provider contact information.

-For additional support setting up or improving your school’s recycling program or help educating staff and students about proper sorting please refer to our School Help Pages at http://schools.stopwaste.org/tools/set-up-school-recycling/overview.html.
+For additional support setting up or improving your school’s recycling program or help educating staff and students about proper sorting please refer to our School Help Pages.

 *Note: State agencies such as state government facilities, public schools, and special districts are not covered by the Alameda County Mandatory Recycling Ordinance.
 State mandatory recycling and composting laws AB 341 and AB 1826 may apply.
 Click here for more information.

-The scope of participation and implementation timing of the Mandatory Recycling Ordinance differs among Alameda County’s jurisdictions.
-These 1-page handouts summarize the current compliance requirements for each city grouping and highlights resources available to help businesses and institutions comply with the Ordinance.
+This 1-page handout summarizes the compliance requirements for and highlights resources available to help businesses and institutions comply with the Ordinance.

 For more details about the compliance requirements in the various Alameda County jurisdictions, go to Rules by City.